developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/settings/index.md

 ## Configure Intents

-Sending an Intent
+A new CartScan configuration can be pushed to a device by sending an intent with the following values:

-An administrator or MDM solution can deploy a new CartScan configuration by sending an Intent with the following values:
+### Sending an Intent

 * **Intent Type -** `StartService`
 * **Package Name -** `com.symbol.cartscan`